MdSamsuzzohaShayon/nodejs-email-template/README.md

  - Multiple content adding in one block- Prevent to add multiple content in same block ☑️
  - Error with selecting text content by click - THIS IS EDITABLE CONTENT DEFAULT BEHAVIOUR
  - When click any element it's setting the variable for selectedrow and col but for moving up and down second time selected element value won't be changed - we can display block from here
- - all button element property is same in the array we need to change
+ - all button element property is same in the array we need to change  ☑️
  - Change button tag to a tags
  - Dropping button is not working
+ - Text editor (insert link)
+ - Image validation
+ - Some problem with preview social (not making more than 3 row)
+ - Problem with social preview
  - FIle validation (2mb)
- - Text editor (insert link)

     ```
     show variables like 'max_allowed_packet'